Adamawa State House of Assembly

 The fundamental functions of the Assembly are to enact new laws, amend or repeal existing laws and oversight of the executive.
 Members of the assembly are elected for a term of four years concurrent with federal legislators (Senate and House of Representatives).
 The state assembly convenes three times a week (Tuesdays, Wednesdays and Thursdays) in the assembly complex within the state capital, Yola.

-The current speaker of the 7th Adamawa State House of Assembly is Iya Abbas.
-People's Democratic Party (PDP) is the majority party with 13 members while All Progressives Congress has 11 seats African Democratic Congress has 1 putting them in the minority position.
+The current speaker of the 8th Adamawa State House of Assembly is Wesley Bathiya of the People's Democratic Party (PDP) is the majority party with 13 members while All Progressives Congress has 11 seats African Democratic Congress has 1 putting them in the minority position.